intmus/inttheory19-20/_05-counterpoint-embell-shapes/a1-introcounterpoint.md

 Eighteenth century species counterpoint gives us a relatively straightforward set of rules and norms to begin this study.
 Even though many of these rules are not observed by modern music, we can study the process of how these rules create music and then apply that *process* to all types of music.

-Consider these two takeaways from the reading:
+Finally, consider these two further takeaways from the reading:
 - Music is a built upon tension and release.
 - Music is structured to create expectations for the listener and then either fulfill or deny those expectations.